-Before driving, store your cell phone in a place such as the glove box where you will not be able or be tempted to access it while driving.
+Before driving, store your cell phone in a place such as the glove box where you will not be able to or be tempted to access it while driving.

-Do not eat, apply makeup, reach across the vehicle for items or conduct any other distracting activities while driving.
+Do not eat, apply makeup, reach across the vehicle for items, or conduct any other distracting activities while driving.

 Ask a passenger to assist you with activities that may be distracting while you are driving, such as reading directions.